typelevel/typelevel.github.com/posts/2018-06-27-optimizing-tagless-final-2.md

 ---

 In our previous post on optimizing tagless final programs we learned how we could use the [sphynx library](https://github.com/LukaJCB/sphynx) to derive some optimization schemes for your tagless final code.
-In case you missed it and want to read up on it, you can find it [right here](https://typelevel.org/blog/2017/12/27/optimizing-final-tagless.html) or you can watch my presentation on the topic [here.](https://www.youtube.com/watch?time_continue=1279&v=E9iRYNuTIYA)
+In case you missed it and want to read up on it, you can find it [right here](https://typelevel.org/blog/2017/12/27/optimizing-final-tagless.html) or you can watch my presentation on the topic [here](https://www.youtube.com/watch?v=E9iRYNuTIYA), but you should be able to follow this blog post without going through it all in detail.

 ## Optimizing monadic programs